-Administrators & program leaders, join us for a series of free webinars designed specifically for you.
-Each week, we’ll be joined by experts in the field of early childhood education to explore topics such as data, professional development, family engagement, social–emotional learning, and more to improve your program.
+Administrators & program leaders, this series of free webinars was designed specifically for you.
+In each session, we’re joined by experts in the field of early childhood education to explore topics such as data, professional development, family engagement, social–emotional learning, and more to improve your program.

 Throughout the series, you’ll hear from other school and program leaders, reflect on the previous school year, and create action plans for the upcoming year.

 Make a Plan to Understand Your Data

 Early learning program administrators routinely collect and use data to make decisions about everything from which services to offer to what professional development to provide to teachers.
 Your data can also be used to understand the story of your program.
 Since data is used in such important ways, you want to be sure you are collecting the right data and that all data is accurate.
 Having a plan in place for data collection at the beginning of the year can help you make the most of your data.

 Leading a dynamic learning community begins with selecting and retaining effective early childhood teachers.
 How does a school leader develop a strong team?
 How does a leader choose the right people to add to that team?
 Then, how does that leader keep those people and keep them growing?
 In this webinar former elementary school principal, Beth White, and current Edmonds College Head Start Coach, Aaron Franco-Ross, will explain how you can create a culture that ensures early childhood educators want to come to work every day.